Fleishman-Lab/CADAbRe_public/README.md

-# CUMAb
+# CADAbRe
 Licensed under the Non-Profit Open Software License version 3.0.

 This repository contains the RosettaScripts xmls needed to run CADAbRe.
 The method is described in our preprint ([Link to paper](https://www.biorxiv.org/content/10.64898/2025.12.10.693474v1)).
 Questions, comments, and suggestions can be sent to ariel.tennenhouse@weizmann.ac.il.

 ## Citations
-Please cite our preprint as well as IMGT
+Please cite our preprint as well as IMGT and RosettaScripts
 - Giudicelli, V., Chaume, D. & Lefranc, M.-P. IMGT/GENE-DB: a comprehensive database for human and mouse immunoglobulin and T cell receptor genes.
 Nucleic Acids Res.
 33, D256–61 (2005).
 - Tennenhouse, A. et al. Structure-based design of antibody repertoires with drug-like properties. bioRxiv https://doi.org/10.64898/2025.12.10.693474 (2025).
+- Fleishman SJ, Leaver-Fay A, Corn JE, Strauch EM, Khare SD, Koga N, Ashworth J, Murphy P, Richter F, Lemmon G, Meiler J, Baker D. RosettaScripts: a scripting language interface to the Rosetta macromolecular modeling suite.
+PLoS One.
+2011;6(6):e20161. doi: 10.1371/journal.pone.0020161.
+Epub 2011 Jun 24.
+PMID: 21731610; PMCID: PMC3123292.

 ## Installation
 You will need to either have Rosetta installed or install it from http://www.rosettacommons.org.
 CADAbRe uses git version d9d4d5dd3fd516db1ad41b302d147ca0ccd78abd